nyxical420/rodnmod/README.md

 > [!IMPORTANT]
 > Building Rod n' Mod requires Python 3.11.0.

-To build Mod n' Rod, you will need to initialize a Virtual Environment and installed the required libraries with:
+To build Rod n' Mod, you will need to initialize a Virtual Environment and installed the required libraries with:
 (Powershell)
 ```PS
 python -m venv .venv; .\.venv\Scripts\Activate; pip install -r requirements.txt